Krull (film): Box office

-In the United States and Canada, Krull grossed $16.9million at the box office, against a reported budget of $27–30 million.
+In the United States and Canada, Krull grossed $16.9 million at the box office, against a reported budget of $27–30 million.

 Critical response

 Variety called Krull a "blatantly derivative hodgepodge of Excalibur meets Star Wars."
 They conclude that the "professionalism of director Peter Yates, the large array of production and technical talents and, particularly, the mainly British actors keep things from becoming genuinely dull or laughable."
 Roger Ebert and Gene Siskel, reviewing Krull on their show At the Movies, gave the film two thumbs down and called it "one of the most boring, nonsensical, illogical fantasies in a long time."

 Christopher John reviewed Krull in Ares Magazine #16 and commented that "It is a hot, hollow wind which only reminds us of what a pleasant breeze feels like, and angers us because it isn't one."
 Colin Greenland reviewed Krull for Imagine magazine, and stated that "If as much attention had been paid to the plot as to the visuals, instead of all this 'It is the time.
-I/we must go/stay alone/ together' stuff, perhaps it wouldn't be so hard to care what happens next."
+I/we must go/stay alone/together' stuff, perhaps it wouldn't be so hard to care what happens next."

+John Nubbin reviewed Krull for Different Worlds magazine and stated that "With the advent of home video [...] more and more rotten films will be going down the tube quicker as people wait for them to come on HBO, or in rentable form.
+Until that day comes, though, when every movie produced for theaters is treat, because they cannot afford to make a mistake, films like Krull will continue to be made."

 Critic Janet Maslin found Krull to be "a gentle, pensive sci-fi adventure film that winds up a little too moody and melancholy for the Star Wars set" and praised director Yates for "giving the film poise and sophistication, as well as a distinctly British air."
 Baird Searles described Krull as "an unpretentious movie ... with a lot of good things going for it."